 3.3.
 Signing a project agreement with the Ministry of Education.

-Given the political events of June 2009 as referred to above, the teachers' union suspended its activities completely, crippling the educational process for several weeks, and adding to the strikes carried out in the months prior to the crisis.
+Given the political events of June 2009, as referred to above, the teachers' union suspended its activities completely, crippling the educational process for several weeks, and adding to the strikes carried out in the months prior to the crisis.
 This prevented the signing of a cooperation agreement with the Ministry of Education.

 Despite this situation, the Project staff maintained a good level of coordination with municipal education authorities and teachers of schools in the two municipalities.